Earl Morrall: Professional career

-During the 1968 Baltimore Colts season, Morrall turned in the best performance of his career.
-As the replacement for an injured Johnny Unitas (who had won league MVP the previous season), the veteran quarterback guided the Colts to 13–1 record, passed for 2,909 yards and an NFL-high 26 touchdown passes, all of which earned him league Most Valuable Player honors.
-The team won the NFL Championship in a shutout victory but were upset in Super Bowl III against the New York Jets, where Morrall was taken out late for Unitas.
-Morrall had a chance to redeem his past woes with Super Bowl V. With the Colts trailing 13–6 in the second quarter, he was tasked to step in for Unitas, who was knocked out of the game on a rib injury.
-He would go 7-of-15 while throwing an interception with 147 yards.
-However, a series of turnovers and luck (Craig Morton, his counterpart, went 12-of-26 with 127 yards, one touchdown, and three interceptions, with the last two resulting in eventual Colt points) resulted in the Colts managing to keep themselves in the game, and Jim O'Brien would kick a field goal from 32 yards out to give the Colts a 16–13 victory.
-His next chance at regular season starts was in 1971, as he started the first nine games of the 1971 season for the Colts (while appearing in one further game).
-He threw for 1,210 yards with seven touchdowns and twelve interceptions as the Colts went on to a 10–4 record with Unitas handling the duties for the playoffs.
+In 1968, Morrall turned in the best performance of his career.
+As the replacement for an injured Johnny Unitas (who had won league MVP the previous season), the veteran quarterback guided the Colts to a dominant 13–1 record, passing for 2,909 yards and a league-leading 26 touchdown passes, earning him the league MVP honor.
+Baltimore won the NFL Championship with a 34–0 road shutout in Cleveland, but were upset in Super Bowl III by the New York Jets; in that game, Morrall was benched for Unitas midway through the third quarter after throwing three interceptions.

+Prior to the 1969 season, Morrall briefly considered retiring from pro football to accept a lucrative business offer, but re-signed with the Colts on September 18, three days before the start of the regular season, despite Unitas reclaiming the starting quarterback job.
+The following season, Morrall had a chance to redeem his past woes in Super Bowl V. With the Colts trailing the Dallas Cowboys 13–6 in the second quarter, Unitas was knocked out of the game with a rib injury.
+Morrall was tasked to step in and completed 7 of 15 passes for 147 yards and an interception.
+However, a series of turnovers (Craig Morton, his counterpart, threw 3 interceptions, with the last two resulting in eventual Baltimore scores) allowed the Colts to stay in the game, and Jim O'Brien kicked a 32-yard field goal with seconds remaining to give the Colts a 16–13 victory.
+He started the first nine games of the 1971 season for the defending champion Colts (appearing in one further game).
+His passing statistics that season totaled 1,210 yards with 7 touchdowns and 12 interceptions as the Colts posted a 10–4 record, with Unitas handling the duties for the playoffs.